Thinking of applying to a graduate program in linguistics or french literature?

 - Two academic letters of recommendation must be submitted by respondents.
 You will need to provide two email contacts.
 Please contact your referees in advance to confirm the contact information.
 After payment, your referees will be contacted by email and asked to submit their recommendation electronically.

-- A specimen of written work in French done as part of your undergraduate degree must be submitted electronically to the SGS online admissions application.
+- Your MA thesis or a chapter of written work in French done as part of your MA must be submitted electronically to the SGS online admissions application.
+If you do not have an electronic copy of the file, please forward a photocopied document directly to the Graduate Department of French.

 - A copy of your curriculum vitae.